Q. What is my property zoned?

 Q. I want to put a storage shed in my back yard.
 How close to the property line can it be placed?

-Typically, a storage shed must be located a minimum distance of 5 ft. from the property line.
+Typically, a storage shed must be located a minimum distance of five feet from the property line.
 If your shed or storage building is over a certain square footage, then that structure must meet the same setbacks as the principal structure.
 However, if you live on a waterbody, a corner lot, agriculturally zoned property, or if your property is subject to easements, this could change.
 Again, please call to verify your zoning and your particular situation.

 Q. Can I put a carport in front of my garage?